-> LBM group configuration allows the administrator to select the LBM service that Unified CM can communicate with.
+- LBM group configuration allows the administrator to select the LBM service that Cisco Unified Communications Manager can communicate with.

-It is not necessary to run the LBM service on every Unified CM server.
+- It is not necessary to run the LBM service on every Cisco Unified Communications Manager node.

-When Unified CM is trying to locate the LBM service to communicate with:
+- When Cisco Unified Communications Manager is trying to locate the LBM service to communicate with:

-If there is no LBM group assigned or an empty LBM group is assigned, Unified CM uses a local LBM if it is activated
+- If there is no LBM group assigned or an empty LBM group is assigned, Cisco Unified Communications Manager uses a local LBM if it is activated

-If there is no LBM available, then Unified CM uses a service parameter to determine how to treat the call
+- If there is no LBM available, then Cisco Unified Communications Manager uses a service parameter to determine how to treat the call

 When a call is made across the clusters, originating and terminating systems pass their locations and call identifiers to each other through the signaling protocol (e.g. SIP signaling protocol).
 Terminating and originating clusters reserve location CAC bandwidth end to end locally, using its global location CAC model, and then replicate the bandwidth reservation to other systems in the enterprise network.